brooksdubois/WindowPane/README.md

 4. Find the built app
   - Product → Show Build Folder in Finder
   - Navigate in Finder to Product -> Build -> Release
-  - You should see "WindowPane.app"
+  - You should see "FacePane.app"
   - Copy this to Applications

 5. Copy it to Applications
-  - In Finder, copy: WindowPane.app to: /Applications
+  - In Finder, copy: FacePane.app to: /Applications

 Now you can open it like a normal app!